boyanio/wasm-wheel/README.md

 #### Rust

 You have to install the Rust toolchain by following these [instructions](https://www.rust-lang.org/en-US/install.html).
 Afterwards you need to add the wasm32 target.
+Tested with `rustc 1.39.0 (4560ea788 2019-11-04)`.

 ```
 $> rustup update